 Below is a sample of Ms. Christensen’s recent publicity:

 Ms. Christensen has been involved in the litigation of many large, complex and high-profile matters.
-Currently, she represents survivors of sexual assault by Uber drivers in a proposed class action against Uber, as well as the plaintiff in a lawsuit alleging systemic gender discrimination and unequal pay at Point72 Asset Management, which was lauded by The New York Times as “among the most prominent to accuse a major Wall Street firm of workplace misconduct amid a national reckoning on sexual harassment.”
+Currently, she represents the plaintiffs a proposed class action against Avon, which is the first lawsuit of its kind to be filed on behalf of a proposed class of female employees that have needed to pump breast milk during work hours (the “Breast Pumping Class”).
+Ms. Christensen also represents the plaintiff in a lawsuit alleging systemic gender discrimination and unequal pay at Point72 Asset Management, which was lauded by The New York Times as “among the most prominent to accuse a major Wall Street firm of workplace misconduct amid a national reckoning on sexual harassment.”

 Ms. Christensen’s recent representative cases include:

 - Reached settlement agreement on behalf of multiple plaintiffs in a race discrimination and retaliation action against an international beverage company;

 - Numerous settlement agreements on behalf of more than one thousand current and former service employees in wage and hour class actions against popular New York City restaurants;

 - Multiple settlement agreements in individual and class-action racial profiling lawsuits against some of the largest department and retail stores in the United States;

 - Successful representation of female executive assistants in a sexual harassment matter against a large, multinational financial services firm;